Why You Need Advising

 To make an advising appointment, please contact Elena Selevko, Children, Childhood and Youth Undergraduate Program Assistant, 209 Vanier College, 416.736.2100 ext.
 33214, firstname.lastname@example.org .
-Please include the preferable date and time according to the schedule into your message.
+Please indicate in your message the preferable appointment date and time according to the schedule.

 No appointment is necessary during "Drop-In" sessions.